mesosphere/universe/README.md

 For the Docker image, please use the image ID for the referenced image.
 You can find this by pulling the image locally and running `docker images some-org/foo:1.0.0`.

+For `cli.binaries`, we currently support windows, linux, and darwin platforms on x86-64 architecture.
+A binary "kind" can either be an executable, or a zip file, with the executable in a top-level `bin` directory.
+We currently only support sha256 as the hashing algorithm for verifying correctness of binary download.

 While `images` is an optional field, it is highly recommended you include icons and screenshots in your package and update the path definitions accordingly.
 Specifications are as follows: